zedar/ratpack-spark-job-server/README.md

     spark.homeDir=/Users/zedar/dev/hadoopdev/spark-1.5.0-bin-without-hadoop

+**spark.extraJavaOptions** - additional parameters for job execution

+    spark.extraJavaOptions=

-**spark.user** - a user in context of which we access spark server as well as HDFS file system
+**spark.user** - a user in context of which we access spark server

     spark.user=zedar

 **spark.master** - address of the Spark server either local, or standalone.

     spark.master=spark://localhost:7077

+If Spark is configured in High Availability, then all master nodes should be put in one line

+    spark.master=spark://master.server1:9077,master.server2:9077

 **spark.maxCoresPerTask** - maximum number of cores to be used by one Spark job.
 Default value is `2`.